Tuition and Financial Aid

 Health Insurance Requirement

 Washington University has a health insurance requirement for all full-time, degree-seeking students.
 Under this requirement, students must either purchase the Washington University Student Health Insurance Plan or prove they have adequate coverage through another plan.
 If a student does not demonstrate he or she has adequate coverage from another plan, the student will be automatically enrolled in the Washington University plan and billed accordingly.
 The cost of the Washington University Student Health Insurance Plan will be published once the rates are finalized.
+Additional information can be found at the Student Health Services website.

 If you’re a Washington University undergraduate who would like to pursue the MS/Finance program in a four-semester format, concurrently with the completion of your undergraduate studies, contact Nikki Lemley, Associate Director of Specialized Masters Programs Admissions, at Nlemley@wustl.edu to discuss your tuition.